The Raising of America Episode 2: Once Upon a Time

 Childcare in America is a patchwork - uneven in quality, unaffordable to most and failing many of our youngest children and their families.

-Once Upon a Time allows us to imagine how things might be different if all the nation’s children had access to high-quality early care and ed for the past four decades.
+Once Upon a Time allows us to imagine how things might be different if all the nation’s children had access to high-quality early care and education for the past four decades.
 That’s because we almost did.

 During WWII, the Lanham Act funded a national network of child development centers which served 600,000 children whose mothers, known as Rosie the Riveters, were turning out armaments in the nation’s factories.
 But when the War ended most of the women were terminated and, despite protests, the childcare centers shut down.